code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

     to read and maintain;
   - all files with a .c, .f90, or.
 C++ extension in `SRC` will be compiled and linked with the code at execution;
-  - avoid placing non-user files (modifed or not) from the main code_saturne source tree in `SRC`, unless specifically provided by the core development team as a temporary patch for an issue, as this can cause more or less subtle issues, and removes any semblance of quality control.
+  - avoid placing non-user files (modified or not) from the main code_saturne source tree in `SRC`, unless specifically provided by the core development team as a temporary patch for an issue, as this can cause more or less subtle issues, and removes any semblance of quality control.